BlueHorn07/bluehorn07.github.io/_posts/mathematics/calculus/2024-06-16-parametric-equations-problem-solving.md

 toc: true
 toc_sticky: true
 categories: ["Calculus"]
-excerpt: "The witch of Maria Agnesi, Hypocycloid, Trochoids, Limaçon Curve, Lissjouse Curve, Nephroid"
+excerpt: "The witch of Maria Agnesi, Hypocycloid, Trochoids, Limaçon Curve, Lissajous Curve, Nephroid, Strophoid, The nephroid of Freeth"
 ---

 # The witch of Maria Agnesi